 Rovinj Croatia is, according to many, the nicest town in Istria, if not in the entire Croatia.
 The old town is situated by the sea, on a hilly peninsula, with the tower of St. Euphemia Church marking its highest point.
 Rovinj is very picturesque town.
 It is considered one of the most photogenic places.

 Its colorful houses are rising from the sea.
-Its steep pedestrian streets are full of art galleries and lively bars and restaurants.
-Its harbor is busy with small pleasure and fishing boats.
+Rovinj’s steep pedestrian streets are full of art galleries and lively bars and restaurants.
+Town’s harbor is busy with small pleasure and fishing boats.

 Rovinj is one of those towns where you never feel bored.
 Its beauty is just so inspiring, it makes you feel good just to walk its narrow cobbled streets up and down.